 2) Turning requirements into innovative interaction and monitoring concepts for driver-vehicle interaction in order to bridge the gap between users and automation technologies while assuring safe vehicles handling with reduced driver attention.

 3) Turning requirements into innovative monitoring concepts for vehicle-environment interaction, enhancing current Advanced Driving Assistance Systems (ADAS) through the inclusion of predictive capabilities for better and faster ADAS reactions (nominal and emergency).

 4) Validating requirements, user acceptance and impact assessment through realistic user-centric testing exercises under different scenario conditions.

-5) Paving the way for the further adoption of the technology by the automation industry, by evolving on testing and pre-validation protocols, proposing advancements on the regulation and consumerist assessment.
+5) Paving the way for further adoption of the technology by the automation industry, by evolving in testing and pre-validation protocols, proposing advancements in the regulation and consumerist assessment.

 1) Use social-psychological models to compile a catalogue of interactions, identifying the main communication needs of road users in current and future traffic scenarios

 2) Improve software algorithms and sensor capabilities for assessing intention recognition and behaviour prediction of surrounding road users